curlerhaus/DTNS_News_Blog/README.md

 ### Front-End

-We are using React for our front-end project
+We are using React to create these files

     Commentor account signup
     Apply for a content creator account